linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/linux-lvm.md

 ## Linux LVM
 - This section covers the linux lvm commands.
 - For scanning newly added disks or devices.
 This makes the disk visible to linux OS.
+- "- - -" The three values stand for channel, SCSI target ID, and LUN.
+The dashes act as wildcards meaning "rescan everything".

 ```
 cd /sys/class/block